Nontrivial absolutely continuous part of anomalous dissipation measures in time: Introduction

 We remark that the distributional identity \eqref{e:kolmo-duchon-robert} implies that the Duchon-Robert distribution is a measure (under the condition that the vanishing viscosity sequence is a sequence of suitable Leray--Hopf solutions), but this identity is not always satisfied (see Proposition \ref{prop:duchon-anomalous} for an example), proving that in some cases the vanishing viscosity sequence of the $3d$ forced Navier--Stokes equations \eqref{e:NSE} is not a good approximation in $L^p_{t,x}$ (for any $p \in [1, \infty]$) of the $3d$ forced Euler equations (see Corollary \ref{corollary:duchon-anomalous}).
 This discussion motivates the following open problem.

 \begin{OQ} Let $d \geq 3$.
 Is there a (weak) {\em physical solution} $v_0$ to the $d$-dimensional Euler equations with force $F_0$ such that the distributional limit

 holds and the Duchon--Robert distribution $\mathcal{D}[v_0]$ (see \eqref{duchon-robert}) is not identically zero, proving in particular that in this case the Duchon--Robert distribution is a nontrivial {\em anomalous dissipation measure}.
 Furthermore, is it possible to have one of the following? \begin{itemize} \item $\mathcal{D}[v_0]$ is an absolutely continuous measure with respect to the Lebesgue measure $\mathcal{L}^1 \otimes \mathcal{L}^d$. \item The spatial dimension of $\supp ( \mathcal{D}[v_0]) $ is $\gamma \in (d-1, d)$.
-We refer to \cite[Definition 2.5 and Definition 2.8]{DRI22} for a mathematical definition of the spatial dimension of $\supp \mathcal{D}[v_0]$.\footnote{The definition of the spatial dimension of the set $\supp ( \mathcal{D}[v_0])$ should be a mathematical definition coherent to the ``fractal dimension'' used in \cite{M74,M75} and described in \cite{FSN78} as ``a measure of the extent to which the regions in which dissipation is concentrated fill space'', which can possibly differ from those proposed in \cite{DRI22} for the purpose of the open question.} \end{itemize} \end{OQ}
+We refer to \cite[Definition 2.5 and Definition 2.8]{DRI22} for a mathematical definition of the spatial dimension of $\supp \mathcal{D}[v_0]$.\footnote{The definition of the spatial dimension of the set $\supp ( \mathcal{D}[v_0])$ should be a mathematical definition coherent to the ``fractal dimension'' used in \cite{M74,M75} and described in \cite{FSN78} as ``a measure of the extent to which the regions in which dissipation is concentrated fill space'', which can possibly differ from those proposed in \cite{DRI22} for the purpose of the open question.} {See also \cite{LDRTDMIPI25} where the relation between intermittency and lower dimensional dissipation is studied.} \end{itemize} \end{OQ}

 To the authors knowledge, also finding a single example of the identity \eqref{e:kolmo-duchon-robert} (where the Duchon--Robert distribution is non-trivial) is an open problem, which is indeed one part of Open Question \ref{OQ-physical} (see \cite[Section B]{eyinksurvey} for a discussion about that identity).
 The reason for which it is relevant to ask for $\mathcal{D}[v_0]$ to be absolutely continuous with respect to $\mathcal{L}^1 \otimes \mathcal{L}^d$ is the homogeneity assumption in \cite{kolmo}.
 The second point of Open Question \ref{OQ-physical} is motivated by the $\beta$-model for intermittent turbulent flows proposed by Frisch-Sulem-Nelkin in \cite{FSN78}, which predicts a correction of the so called structure function in terms of the spatial dimension of $\supp \mathcal{D}[v_0]$.
 In \cite{AGH84} the authors fit experimental data to predict that the spatial dimension of $\mathcal{D}[v_0]$ for turbulent flows is close to $2.8 \in (2,3)$ in dimension $d=3$.